lamyaeeeee/TeleworkManager/README.md

 - **Version Control**:
   - Git

-##Project developped by Lamyae OULAD ALI in a PFA internship.
+## Project developped by Lamyae OULAD ALI in a PFA internship.

-[picture of the solution in action, if possible]

 ## Used SharePoint Framework Version